neuromodulation/py_neuromodulation/docs/source/usage.rst

            }
        }

-coherence
+Coherence
 ~~~~~~~~~

 **coherence** can be calculated for channel pairs that are passed as a list of lists.
-Each list contains the in *nm_channels* specified channels.
-The mean and/or maximum in a specific frequency band can be calculated for a specific frequency band.
-The maximum for all frequency bands can also be estimated:
+Each list contains the channels specified in *nm_channels*.
+The mean and/or maximum in a specific frequency band can be calculated.
+The maximum for all frequency bands can also be estimated.

 .. code-block:: json